 One of the ways to ensure you’re not missing out on all the new Gutenberg features is to keep your site updated to the latest version of WordPress.
 Pressable’s managed hosting service takes updates off your to-do list.
 All Pressable clients receive automatic updates to the latest version of WordPress.

 Automatic updates ensure you always have the latest WordPress Gutenberg updates, and your site will also get the latest security fixes and features.
 Keep your site up to date, fast, and secure with Pressable.
-Pick a plan and sign up today.
+Pick a managed WordPress hosting plan and sign up today.